Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           UptimeTS: <duration>, // Seconds since Firefox was started, this can have a fractional component
           User32BeforeBlocklist: "1", // Windows-only, present only if user32.dll was loaded before the DLL blocklist has been initialized
           WindowsErrorReporting: "1", // Windows-only, present only if the crash was intercepted by the WER runtime exception module
+          WindowsPackageFamilyName: <string>, // Windows-only, a string containing the "Package Family Name" of Firefox, if installed through an MSIX package
         },
         hasCrashEnvironment: bool
       }